dutoitc/copper/README.md

 * Slf4j reporter: report values in a log file
 * Pushover reporter: report values on mobile phone via Pushover

+# WEB
+Everything placed under a special folder 'externalweb' will be served as /web.
+This could be used to host a monitoring WEB application.

 # Future
 Here is a little wishlist.
 Add yours (report to dutoitc@shimbawa.ch)
 * Read values from property file (like username-passwords)